CodeWithSomesh/MeshBnB-Room-Booking-Site-MERN/README.md

 <br>
 » Fully Functional Fullstack Website (Users can Add Accommodation and also Make Bookings upon Creating An Account)
 <br>
-» Built using MERN Stack (React JS for Frontend, MongoDB for Database, Node & Express JS for Backend)
+» Built using MERN Stack and Tailwind CSS (React JS and Tailwind CSS for Frontend, MongoDB for Database, Node & Express JS for Backend)

 <br>
 <br>